How to Write a Winning Appellate Brief — A Top Appeals Lawyer Explains

 After the Statement of Facts comes the Arguments of Law in your brief.
 Here is where you must be at your most persuasive—not argumentative, but persuasive.

 To start, give a one-sentence statement of your best argument(s).
-Make it memorable and easy to understand so the judges will keep in their minds while they read through the remainder of your arguments.
+Make it memorable and easy to understand so the judges will keep it in their minds while they read through the remainder of your arguments.
 Use keywords that you can refer to during your argument.

 Before you get into the meat of your argument, articulate the standard of review.
 Do not simply say, “The standard of review is …” The court knows the standards of review and might not even read the sentence.
 Say instead, “In a case such as this one, where the defendant claims that the court erred in [some way], this court must [reference the standard] in reviewing the evidence.”
 Do not string cite it or, again, the judges’ eyes will simply gloss over it.
 Whenever possible, cite one or two cases in which a court overturned a conviction using that standard.
 Emphasize the part of the standard that is favorable to your case.